Our website uses cookies to enhance your experience.

 What’s the Difference Between Carbon Fiber and Kevlar® ?

 Here we discuss the similarities and differences between Carbon Fibre and Kevlar, how they are made and the benefits and downsides of each.
-We offer Carbon Fibre in small quantities on our e-commerce site sold by the metre and Carbon Fibre and Aramid fabrics, including Kevlar from 10m up from our Leeds and Newry depots.
+You can purchase Carbon Fibre in small quantities on our e-commerce site sold by the metre and Carbon Fibre and Aramid fabrics, including Kevlar from 10m up from our Leeds and Newry depots.

 What is Carbon Fibre?